-In it you'll find about 17km of family-friendly, high quality mountain biking tracks and 11km of walking and running trails.
+You'll find about 17km of family-friendly, high-quality mountain biking tracks and 11km of walking and running trails.

 The entrance is off McLeans Island Road, coming from either Johns Road or Old West Coast Road.

 Dogs must be kept under effective control at all times.
-No barbecues are provided but visitors are welcome to bring their own, provided they are gas only and used in areas clear of vegetation.
-Light no fires.
+No barbecues are provided but visitors are welcome to bring their own, provided they are gas-only and used in areas clear of vegetation.
+Do not light fires.
 Dial 111 immediately if you see smoke or flames.

 - There are three loop tracks at Mcleans Forest.
 Two well-kept trails cater for family groups through to competitive bikers.
 The River Loop is an additional dirt trail that is only lightly maintained as it tends to flood often.
 All loops are one-way and can be interlinked to make a total distance of 17km.

 - Tresillian Loop - The main track starting and finishing off the car park, 10km.

 - Coringa Loop - An additional 5km loop off Tresillian Loop.